IBM-Cloud/docs/openwhisk/openwhisk_packages.md

 ---

 copyright:
   years: 2016, 2017
-lastupdated: "2017-01-04"
+lastupdated: "2016-02-23"

 ---

+{:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
 {:screen: .screen}
-{:codeblock: .codeblock}
 {:pre: .pre}

 # Using and creating {{site.data.keyword.openwhisk_short}} packages
 {: #openwhisk_packages}

-In {{site.data.keyword.openwhisk}}, you can use packages to bundle together a set of related actions, and share them with others.
+In {{site.data.keyword.openwhisk_short}}, you can use packages to bundle together a set of related actions, and share them with others.

 A package can include *actions* and *feeds*.
 - An action is a piece of code that runs on {{site.data.keyword.openwhisk_short}}.
 For example, the Cloudant package includes actions to read and write records to a Cloudant database.